Welcome to my guide that looks at some of the best things to do in Venice.

 No matter whether you consider yourself a romantic person or not, sooner or later the dream of planning a trip, or visiting Venice, arrives in almost everyone’s life.

-You may have seen how many other cities around the world have tried to claim their name from the resemblance of some sort of feature – “the Venice of the north”, “the Venice of Asia”, “Little Venice in London” – but they are nowhere near comparable.
+You may have seen how cities around the world have tried to claim their name from the resemblance of some sort of feature – “the Venice of the north”, “the Venice of Asia”, “Little Venice in London” – but they are nowhere near comparable.

 In fact, what are these places trying to emulate?
 In this guide I want to show you.

-Things to do in Venice 2025
+Best Things to do in Venice

 Let’s find out more about the city of canals and bridges so you can learn what things to do in Venice during your stay without missing out on all the good bits.